r-spatial/RQGIS/README.md

 #> [5] ""                               ""
 ```

-All the function expects, is a parameter called INPUT\_LAYER, i.e. the path to a polygon shapefile whose centroid coordinates we wish to extract, and a parameter called OUTPUT\_Layer, i.e. the path to the output shapefile. `run_qgis` expects exactly these function parameters as a list.
-Since it would be tedious to specify each and every function argument manually, especially if a function has more than two or three arguments, we have written the convenience function named `get_args_man`.
-This function basically mimicks the behaviour of the QGIS GUI, i.e. it retrieves all function arguments and default values.
-It returns these values in the form of a list, i.e. exactly in the format as expected by `run_qgis`.
-If you set the argument options to `TRUE`, the function automatically uses the first option if a function argument has several options.
-For example, "qgis:addfieldtoattributestable" has three options for the FIELD\_TYPE, namely integer, float and string.
-Setting options to `TRUE` means that your FIELD\_TYPE will become an integer.
+Consequently `qgis:polygoncentroids` only expects a parameter called `INPUT_LAYER`, i.e. the path to a polygon shapefile whose centroid coordinates we wish to extract, and a parameter called `OUTPUT_LAYER`, i.e. the path to the output shapefile.
+Since it would be tedious to specify manually each and every function argument, especially if a function has more than two or three arguments, we have written a convenience function named `get_args_man`.
+This function basically mimicks the behaviour of the QGIS GUI, i.e. it retrieves all function arguments and respective default values for a given GIS function.
+It returns these values in the form of a list, i.e. exactly in the format as expected by `run_qgis` (see further below).
+If you additionally set the argument `options` to `TRUE`, the function automatically uses the first option if a function argument has several options.
+For example, `qgis:addfieldtoattributestable` has three options for the `FIELD\_TYPE`-parameter, namely integer, float and string.
+Setting `options` to `TRUE` means that the field type of your new column will be of type integer.

 ``` r
 params <- get_args_man(alg = "qgis:polygoncentroids",